robotology/gz-sim-yarp-plugins/plugins/configurationoverride/README.md

 |:------------:|:-----------------------:|
 | `yarpPluginConfigurationOverride` | The attributes of this element specify the plugin of which we will override the parameters.
 Possible attributes are `yarpDeviceName`, that specifies the `yarpDeviceName='@yarpDeviceName@'` instantiated by the plugin to override, or `yarpRobotInterfaceName='@yarpRobotInterfaceName@'` to override the parameters of  `gzyarp::RobotInterface` plugins named `yarpRobotInterfaceName`.
 In both cases, you can pass `all` to override the parameters of all YARP devices or YARP RobotInterface plugins in all nested models. |

-The parameters and plugins currently supported by the `gzyarp::ConfigurationOverride` plugin, that need to:
+The parameters and plugins currently supported by the `gzyarp::ConfigurationOverride` plugin are the following:

 | Parameter SDF Element name       | Overrided Plugin |
 |:--------------------------------:|:---------------------:|